ElMassimo/js_from_routes/README.md

 bin/rake js_from_routes:generate
 ```

-which can generate code such as:
+which will generate code such as:

 ```js
 import { formatUrl } from '~/helpers/UrlHelper'